Key Dates Every Jeweler Needs to Know for 2019

 So how do we get into the back of our audiences’ minds?

 Firstly, you want to be where your customers hang around the most.
-With a bit of research, you can understand your customers’ behaviours and create strategies around them.
+With a bit of research, you can understand your customers’ behaviors and create strategies around them.

 Just take a look at these social media statistics for the social media behemoths Facebook and Instagram: